Scottiepip/UFOs/README.md

 And you can use the filters on the left to get to more specipied results.
 Just simply input "Date", "City", "State", "Country", "Shape" of UFO. then press enter.

 ## Summary:
+The webpage is easy to use and works as it intends to.
+But there are some drawbacks and the biggest one is that data it can show is fixed, it can't provide latest, most up to date data.
+The data will remain the same unless someone manually update the data file that is associated with the webpage.

+We can add a functionality that can automatically web-scraping data from online source and update the data to keep the info up to date.
+And adding a "Duration" filter can help the user to do a more specific search.